OUTAGE: Electric 913.573.9522 | Water 913.573.9622

 • When and where are the BPU Board Meetings held?

-• Board meetings are open to the public, and are typically held at 6:00 p.m. on the 1st and 3rd Wednesdays of the month.
-Due to COVID-19 and the safety of BPU customers and employees, the board meetings are currently being conducted virtually.
-Please reference the board meeting news release for details.
+• Board meetings are open to the public, and are typically held on the 1st and 3rd Wednesdays of the month.
+Meetings begin at 6:00 p.m. in the BPU Administration Building at 540 Minnesota Avenue in Kansas City, Kansas.
+The public may also attend virtually via Zoom.
 Meeting reminders are posted on the BPU Facebook and Twitter pages.
-You may also call 913-573-9024 to confirm dates and times.
+To confirm meeting dates and times, call 913-573-9025.

 • How do I make an ethics inquiry or complaint?